cckinwest/Week20-React-Portfolio/Readme.md

   ![About](./screenshot/About.png)
 - `Portfolio` contains six of my favourite projects.
 One can click on each project card to link to its github repository.\
   ![Portfolio](./screenshot/Portfolio.png)
 - `Contact` contains fields to input contact details.
-Warning messages will show until the criterias are met.\
+Warning messages will show in submission when the criterias are not met.\
   ![Contact](./screenshot/Contact.png)
 - `Resume` show my working experience to let guest to know me more.
 A link is there to download a pdf.\
   ![Resume](./screenshot/Resume.png)